maryupc/CafeteriaESPEVG/backend/README.md

-Great!
-Based on your directory structure, here's a tailored `README.md` for your FastAPI project:

----

 # ☕ CafeteriaESPEVG API

 Backend API for managing cafeteria orders (`comandes`), items, menus, and product data using **FastAPI**, **PostgreSQL**, and **SQLAlchemy**.